nirmathur/dr-ophthalmology-tool/README.md

 Built with EfficientNetB3 and Grad-CAM, it runs on the APTOS 2019 dataset out of the box, but can be adapted to any local dataset or workflow.

+The notebook contains the original code I used when building and training the model on Google Colab.

 ## Dataset